HameesNisar/GNS3-Enterprise-VPN-Lab/README.md

 ---
 ## ⚙️ Device Configurations

-Below are the final, working configurations for the key network devices in this project.
+Below are the final, working configurations for the key network devices in this project, organized in a logical flow.

 <details>
 <summary><strong>Click to view EdgeRouter-HQ Configuration</strong></summary>